akhater/TiddlyWiki-EasyBookmark/README.md

 * Can include a screenshot for the webpage thanks to __https://apiflash.com/__ API (get your API key for free)

 # Change log
+***2020-04-26***: v0.0.4
+* added URL encoding as per herokuapp.com api documentation
-**2020-04-25**: v0.0.2 initial release
+* tagged New Bookmark as $:/tags/SideBar to make it show as per Mohammad Suggestion **2020-04-25**: v0.0.2 initial release

 # Installation